dillansimmons/storybook/readme.md

   - gas: a blur of variable size is added over each peg
   - multiply: the pegs are multiplied across the board
   - abacus: lines skewer the pegs vertically
-  - lines: lines go horizontally across the page
+  - lines: lines go horizontally across the pegs
   - bubble: bubbles form over the pegs

 Cropped ( controls if there are areas where our output will not display )
   - none: no crop (default)
   - square: a tight crop is applied around the board (grid)
   - mundi: the output only happens in a circle in the middle of the board
   - swept: the output only happens in a quarter circle that covers half the board in a swoop
   - sando: the output happens in the top 1/3 and bottom 1/3 of the board, the middle is untouched
   - cross: the output happens in the four corners of the board, leaving an empty + in the middle

 Behind: true or false.
 Do the outputs happen on top of or behind the pegs